dehezhang2/Notes/machine learning/machine learning.md

   x_1 = {size(0-2000 {feet}^2)\over2000},x_2={number\ of\ bedrooms\over5}\  (x_1,x_2\in[0,1])
   $$

-  * Only needed when the scale is very different
+  * Only needed when the scale is slightly different

 * Mean Normalization